-- 1 14.5 oz. can tomato sauce
+- 14.5 ounces tomato sauce

 - 1 cup water

-- 1/4 cup lightly packed cilantro, chopped
+- ¼ cup lightly packed cilantro, chopped

 - 4 cups tortilla chips

 - ¼ cup crumbled herbed feta cheese can substitute Cotija cheese or Queso Fresco, if you'd like.

-Heat a large saucepan over medium-high heat.
+- Heat a large saucepan over medium-high heat.
 Add oil and garlic.
 Sautee until fragrant, about 1-2 minutes.

-Reduce heat and let simmer for about 6-8 minutes until slightly thickened.
+- Reduce heat and let simmer for about 6-8 minutes until slightly thickened.
 Add chicken and stir until combined.